 There are a lot of other wine subscription services out there.
-Martha Stewart Wine Club, Vinebox, Cellars Wine Club, Napacabs, Gold Medal Wine Club, Winc (formerly Club W), and Splash Wines just to name a few.
+Martha Stewart Wine Club, Vinebox, Cellars Wine Club, Napacabs (started in the Napa Valley), Gold Medal Wine Club, Winc (formerly Club W), and Splash Wines just to name a few.

 Each has its own set of pros and cons that you need to evaluate before subscribing.
 Some charge extra for shipping and some don’t.
 You can even get package deals from food subscription services like Blue Apron and Hello Fresh.

-Martha Stewart Wine Club charges the same monthly subscription cost as California Wine Club, but you get six bottles instead of two.
+Martha Stewart Wine Club charges the same monthly subscription cost as California Wine Club, but you get 6 bottles instead of 2 bottles.
 However, you don’t get the same personalized service.

 What used to be called Club W, Winc offers four bottles for about $40, which isn’t a bad price.
 It’s a bit less than California Wine Club and a bit more per bottle than Martha Stewart, but the great thing here is that shipping is free.

-There are some things about the California Wine Club I enjoyed, like the Uncorked brochure and the wine consultant.
-But there were some things I didn’t, like the shipping prices and the higher monthly cost for only two bottles.
+There are some things about the California Wine Club I enjoyed, like the Uncorked brochure and the wine consultant (great for a wine lover like me).
+But there were some things I didn’t, like the shipping prices and the higher monthly cost for only 2 bottles.

 They do strive to provide artisan wines you can’t find anywhere else, which is a great thing if you’re adventurous or really like the idea that you’re getting exclusive access to great wines.
 It’s not a great thing if you’re looking for an affordable wine club.